wences-sanchez/Knowledge-Base/pages/Docker, Dockerfile and Docker-Compose.md

 tags:: O'Reilly-Learning, Docker, Videos

-- ## Week 1: Introduction
+- ## Chapter 1: Introduction
-	- ### Introduction to Local Development VS VirtualBox VS Docker -- WHY use docker?
+	- ### Introduction to Local Development VS VirtualBox VS Docker -- WHY use docker? #spaced
 		- The configuration of the DEV always tends to be different form PROD.
 		- #### The local development environment
 			- The problem is that the local PC of a dev can't provide the same things than a Server.